akr024/ClassMate/README.md

 **Why?** Building to solve the common issues faced by students in my university while registering for courses due to a substandard workflow - building for students, built by a student.

-**Note:** This project is being actively developed, and is intended to be a potential replacement/extension to my university's existing course registration system.
+**Note:** This project is being actively developed, and is intended to be a potential replacement/extension to my university's existing course registration system by May 2026.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------